KafkaNoNeko/COSC-310-Individual-Project/README.md

 <img src="static/img/sample_out_lim1.png">
 </p>

-#### Other Limitations

-1. Our bot cannot handle several keywords in one query.
+2. The bot cannot handle several keywords in one query.
 In this case, the first keyword in the sentence will be used to generate the response.

 <p align="center">
 <img src="static/img/sample_out_lim3.png">
 </p>

-2. Intents in Dialogflow can have follow-up intents.
+3. Intents in Dialogflow can have follow-up intents.
 These follow-up intents cannot be detected unless the main intent is identified first.
 A 'lifespan' variable sets the number of turns during which the follow-up intent can be detected following a detection of a main intent.
 Hence, if a user sends a follow-up question in more turns than the number defined by the 'lifespan' variable, an error message will be returned.

 ### Possible API Branches

 * Synonym recognition process
 * Entity recognition process
-* closest match to queston using processed query can be applied to any database.
+* closest match to question using processed query can be applied to any database.
 * Sentiment analysis.
 * Our dialogflow implementation can be plugged into most telegram bots with relative ease and can act as the backbone for other bots.